markmac99/rms_mqtt/README.md

 * `sendLiveMeteorCount` will publish a live count of potential detections.
 * `sendMatchdataToMqtt` if you're a UKMON member then this will publish the count of confirmed matches your station was involved in.

-### Tracking Star and Live Detection Counts
+### Tracking Star and Live Detection Counts and Pi Statistics
-To track the star count and live meteor counts at ten minute intervals, add an entry to the crontab like the one below
+To track the star count and live meteor counts at ten minute intervals, add an entry to the crontab like the one below.
+This will also track diskspace and CPU temperature.

 ```bash
 */10 * * * * /home/rms/source/tackley-tools/logLiveStats.sh >> /dev/null 2>&1
 ```